-The mechanics of running a mutual fund house comes with strict guidelines where the operations should be carried out within the established framework regulated by SEBI (Securities and Exchange Commission of India).
+The mechanics of running a mutual fund house come with strict guidelines where the operations should be carried out within the established framework regulated by SEBI (Securities and Exchange Commission of India).
 This includes following the KYC procedures.
-Know Your Client or KYC as popularly known across the industry is the process of identifying a client before signing him/her as an investor under a specific fund.
+Know Your Client or KYC, as popularly known across the industry, is the process of identifying a client before signing him/her as an investor under a specific fund.
 KYC norms mandate Financial Institutions and Financial Intermediaries to obtain and verify personal and contact information of their clients in accordance with the laid down norms.

 From January 2012, SEBI has introduced a common KYC application form to ensure uniformity in maintaining and processing information pertaining to investors in mutual funds.
 The process of verification also includes IPV (In Person Verification) for mutual funds.
 To make the process of collecting information more streamlined and central, a KRA (KYC Registration Agency) is entrusted with the responsibility of maintaining KYC records.
 Regardless of the amount invested, KYC is mandatory for all applications.

 The following types of transactions require verification in the mandated format.

 Role of KRA in KYC

 All KRAs are registered under the SEBI Regulations, 2011.
 As stated earlier, the primary role of this agency is to maintain KYC records on behalf of the intermediaries registered to do business in public space by the market regulator.
 To aid this function, a financial intermediary such as mutual fund will perform the KYC on investors and provide the details to the KRA.
 An intermediary has immediate access to the details by means of accessing it from the agency.
 This is done to ensure that the process of verification does not have to be repeated when the client approaches an intermediary for investment.

 The following companies are the registered KRAs with SEBI.